 Soak up the sunshine of Southern California with numerous outdoor activities.
 We'll step off-campus to explore a variety of what "America's Finest City" has to offer!
 Below are just some examples of what our students will get to see and explore

 Explore the historic marketplace with shops and carts offering locally made gift items, plus live entertainment.

 There'll be no shortage of options when it comes time for lunch!
 Little Italy is a lively neighborhood filled with patio cafe's, restaurants, and more.
 It also encompasses the Mercato Farmers' Market - San Diego's largest, filling six city blocks - and offers a wide variety of produce, prepared foods, and more from local vendors.
 There's also the Street Food Market nestled across the street from the San Diego Bay waterfront!

 Within walking distance from the USS Midway Museum, explore San Diego's Seaport Village, a waterside complex with shops, eateries, entertainment, and relaxed grounds featuring fountains and ponds.

 Where culture, science, and nature collide, Balboa Park is home to more than 16 museums, lovely gardens, trails, and other recreational attractions, including the San Diego Zoo.
 With a variety of cultural institutions among its 1,200 acres, there is something for everyone.

 Belmont Park is San Diego’s beachfront amusement park and boardwalk offering something for everyone since 1925.
 You'll have a blast whether it’s filled with adventure-packed activities on the Giant Dipper Roller Coaster or laid-back beachfront eating with friends.

-Note: Summer Springboard programs are not run by our campus partners.
-Universities and their affiliated departments are not responsible for the Summer Springboard program in any way.
+Summer Springboard's program takes place in San Diego on the University of California San Diego (UCSD) campus.
+It is not run by UCSD and they are not responsible for the Summer Springboard program in any way.